Mirror symmetry for special nilpotent orbit closures: Nilpotent orbits and partitions

 Given a partition $\mathbf{d}=\left[ d_1, \ldots, d_N \right]$, its dual partition $\mathbf{d}^*$ is defined by $d^*_i = \sharp \left\{ j \ \big{|} \ d_j \geq i \right\} $ for all $i$.
 We call a partition $\mathbf{d} \in \mathcal{P}_{\varepsilon}(N)$ {\em special} if its dual partition $\mathbf{d}^*$ lies in $\mathcal{P}_{\varepsilon}(N)$, and the corresponding nilpotent orbits are called special orbits (cf. \cite[Proposition 6.3.7]{CM93}).
 We denote by $\mathcal{P}_{\varepsilon}^{sp}(N)$ the set of all special partitions in $\mathcal{P}_{\varepsilon}(N)$.

-Here is a simple criterion for special partitions: a partition in $\cP_1(2n+1)$ is special if it has an even number of odd parts between any two consecutive even parts and an odd number of odd parts greater than the largest even part, and a partition in $\cP_{-1}(2n)$ is special if it has an even number of even parts between any two consecutive odd ones and an even number of even parts greater than the largest odd part.
+Here is a simple criterion for special partitions: a partition in $\cP_1(2n+1)$ is special if and only if it has an even number of odd parts between any two consecutive even parts and an odd number of odd parts greater than the largest even part, and a partition in $\cP_{-1}(2n)$ is special if and only if it has only even parts or it has an even number of even parts between any two consecutive odd ones and an even number of even parts greater than the largest odd part.
 We can illustrate these partitions as follows (throughout this paper, $\equiv$ means mod 2):